Guidelines for Faculty Visas

 When processing an H-1B visa for a faculty member who is being sponsored by Brandeis University, there are fees that need to be paid by the sponsoring institution.
 For initial H-1B applications, the fees are as follows:

 The above fees will be paid by the Office of the Dean of Arts and Sciences for Arts and Sciences faculty.
 The hiring department should initiate the payment request noting that the check be sent to the International Students and Scholars Office when ready, and forward the paperwork to DAS to complete the chartstring information.

 For H-1B extensions, the H-1B application fee will be paid by the Office of the Dean of Arts and Sciences for Arts and Sciences faculty.
 The ISSO will determine if the premium processing fee is required due to current conditions at USCIS processing centers.
-Unfortunately, this fee cannot always be avoided based on an individual's travel plans or processing times of US Citizenship and Immigraton Services.
 We recommend that faculty members and departments start the visa renewal process at least seven months before the current visa expires.
-If the premium processing fee becomes needed because the process was not started at least seven months in advance, the fee will be paid by the department.
+If the premium processing fee is needed because the process was not started at least seven months in advance, the fee will be paid by the department.
 (This is for extensions only, and does not apply to first-time faculty hires.)